udippant/base-drafts/draft-ietf-quic-http.md

 # Error Handling {#errors}

-QUIC allows the application to abruptly terminate (reset) individual streams or the entire connection when an error is encountered.
+QWIK allows the application to abruptly terminate (reset) individual streams or the entire connection when an error is encountered.
 These are referred to as "stream errors" or "connection errors" and are described in more detail in
-{{QUIC-TRANSPORT}}.
+{{QWIK-TRANSPORT}}.
 An endpoint MAY choose to treat a stream error as a connection error.

-This section describes HTTP/QUIC-specific error codes which can be used to express the cause of a connection or stream error.
+This section describes HTTP/QWIK-specific error codes which can be used to express the cause of a connection or stream error.

-## HTTP/QUIC Error Codes {#http-error-codes}
+## HTTP/QWIK Error Codes {#http-error-codes}

-The following error codes are defined for use in QUIC RST_STREAM, STOP_SENDING, and APPLICATION_CLOSE frames when using HTTP/QUIC.
+The following error codes are defined for use in QWIK RST_STREAM, STOP_SENDING, and APPLICATION_CLOSE frames when using HTTP/QWIK.

 STOPPING (0x00):
-: This value is reserved by the transport to be used in response to QUIC STOP_SENDING frames.
+: This value is reserved by the transport to be used in response to QWIK STOP_SENDING frames.

 HTTP_NO_ERROR (0x01):